YuriyIvon/DatabaseBenchmark/README.md

 * `ClickHouse.Engine` - table engine.
 Default is `MergeTree()`.
 * `ClickHouse.OrderBy` - table sort order.
 Default is `tuple()`.
 * `MySql.Engine` - table engine.
 Default is `InnoDB`.
+* `PostgresJsonb.CreateGinIndex` - specifies whether to create a default GIN index on the jsonb field (with `jsonb_path_ops` operator class).
+True by default.

 ### Data import<a name="data_import"></a>